steevehook/5m-friday/vgo-modules/Plan.md

 defaults to `https://sum.golang.org`
 - Have a look inside `$GOPATH/pkg/sumdb/sum.golang.org`

-- GOPRIVATE=*.corp.example.com,rsc.io/private
+- GOPRIVATE=*.corp.example.com,rsc.io/private (NOT REQUIRED)

+I'll link some resources about `$GOPROXY` and `$GOSUMDB`

+### Migrate a small project to Go modules

+- migrate `simple-http` project

 ### Outro

 - Mention resources section for all `code used`
-- Get your packages & leave
+- Get your packages & leave - And now if you'll excuse me I have to leave, oh crap.